Despite Trump’s tough tone now, things were much worse in Washington when the National Guard was rolled out in 1968

 MLK’s death brings anger to the streets

-The assassination of Martin Luther King Jr. in Memphis on April 4, 1968, was a shock to the world.
+King’s assassination in Memphis on April 4, 1968, was a shock to the world.
 But it was felt as a shattering blow in Washington, which had the highest percentage of Black residents of any major US city at the time, according to The Washington Post.

 Paul Delaney, cofounder of the National Association of Black Journalists, was a reporter for The Washington Star newspaper at the time and knew the bottled-up rage of the community – already dealing with “white flight” and underinvestment – could explode at the news.